shadowlockgh/licentia/guides/Nemesis_guide.md

 > [!NOTE]
 > **WHY YOU MIGHT NEED THIS?**
+>
 > You added/updated NSFW, regular or combat animations that don't work with `DAR` or `OAR`; if you don't rerun Nemesis - your characters will _T-Pose_.
+>
 > You want to rerun Nemesis for any other reason.

 > [!TIP]
-> This process takes only a few minutes.
+> :clock1: This process takes around 10 minutes.
 Let's dive into the details!

 ## Step :one: &mdash; _(optional)_ Make sure `Nemesis Unlimited Behavior Engine.exe` is LAA patched